-[See Electronic Devices and Technology Resources and policy FNF(LEGAL)]
+[See Electronic Devices and Technology Resources on page 50 and policy FNF(LEGAL) for more information.]

 Trained Dogs (All Grade Levels)

 The district may use trained dogs to screen for concealed, prohibited items, including drugs and alcohol.
 Screenings conducted by trained dogs will not be announced in advance.
 The dogs will not be used with students, but students may be asked to leave personal belongings in an area that is going to be screened, such as a classroom, a locker, or a vehicle.
 If a dog alerts to an item or an area, it may be searched by district officials.